Back to Home

 .010-.046 (standard gauge)

 Standard gauge strings work perfectly for Drop D since you're only lowering one string by a whole step.
 If you frequently switch between Standard and Drop D, standard gauges make the transition seamless.
-Some players use a slightly heavier 6th string (.048 or .050) for tighter low-end response.
+Some players use a slightly heavier 6th string (.048 or .050) for tighter low-end response, especially for hard picking or heavier rhythm parts.

 D5 Power Chord